William Bladen: Family

-William was baptised on 21 March 1672/3 at Steeton in Yorkshire.
-He was the eldest son of Nathaniel Bladen and Isabella Fairfax, daughter of Sir William Fairfax (soldier) of Steeton.
-His father was an attorney who worked as a Steward to Thomas Osborne, 1st Duke of Leeds the Earl of Danby, then later he was Steward to the Countess of Plymouth and the Duchess of Buckingham.
-Through his mother William was related to Lord Fairfax of Cameron.
+William Bladen was baptized on 21 March 1673 at Steeton in Yorkshire.
+He was the eldest son of Nathaniel Bladen and Isabella Fairfax, daughter of Sir William Fairfax of Steeton.
+His father was an attorney who worked as a steward to Thomas Osborne, the Earl of Danby, then later he was steward to the Countess of Plymouth and the Duchess of Buckingham.